finopsfoundation/framework/_resources/project--forecasting-playbook.md

 <p class="text-base text-white"><em>A practitioner from a software provider: “We would love to focus on forecast accuracy as much as the topline accuracy.”</em></p></div>

 <div class="flow-root bg-green-500 rounded-lg px-6 border-solid border-gray-100 border">
-<p class="text-base text-white"><em>A practitioner from an energy company: While our forecasts are very accurate (up to 95%), a struggle we have encountered is effectively communicating what level of confidence we have in the forecasting that we produce.</em></p></div>
+<p class="text-base text-white"><em>A practitioner from an energy company: "While our forecasts are very accurate (up to 95%), a struggle we have encountered is effectively communicating what level of confidence we have in the forecasting that we produce."</em></p></div>

 ## Forecasting tools
 There are many tools that can be used for cloud forecasting and choosing the correct one can be a daunting task.
 It is important to consider what your goals are for your cloud forecast and what is important to your organization.
 To support this exercise, we have compiled a list of questions to ask when researching a tool pertaining to forecasting.
 Most companies will want to research a tool that performs more than forecasting, which is outside of the scope of this section.